Budapest Ferenc Liszt International Airport: Collapse of Malév, aftermath, and future (2012–present)

-An expenditure of 261 million euros was spent to expanding and modernizing the airports infrastructure until December 2012.
-Several of these future projects involve about further 300 million euros, and depends on regulatory decisions as well as third-party investors.
-Since 2011, several projects have been completed, including the refurbishment of Terminals 2A and 2B including the inauguration of the Skycourt main departures hall in 2012 and an extension of Terminal 2B in 2018, the construction of a new business and cargo area called Budapest Airport Business Park as well as a new airport hotel and expanded car parking facilities.
+261 million euros was spent on expanding and modernising the airport infrastructure until December 2012.
+Several of these future projects involve about further 300 million euros, and depend on regulatory decisions as well as third-party investors.
+Since 2011, several projects have been completed, including the refurbishment of Terminals 2A and 2B with the inauguration of the Skycourt main departures hall in 2012 and an extension of Terminal 2B in 2018, the construction of a new business and cargo area called Budapest Airport Business Park as well as a new airport hotel and expanded car parking facilities.

 In 2014, Emirates opened daily flights to Dubai, UAE using the Boeing 777-300ER aircraft.
-It was followed by Air China's flights to Beijing Capital and an Air Transat connection to Toronto Pearson, both using the Airbus A330.
-As a response to that, Air Canada started their operation to Budapest by Air Canada Rouge operated by the Boeing 767-300.
-By 2017, Air Canada Rouge has taken over the market completely.
+It was followed by Air China's flights to Beijing Capital.
+In 2019, Shanghai Airlines launched a four-times weekly service to Shanghai–Pudong, also with the Boeing 787 Dreamliner.

-In July 2017, LOT Polish Airlines announced the commencement of direct flights to Chicago and New York, making them the first flights to the United States since Delta and American Airlines stopped flying to Budapest in 2011.
-New York is served four times, Chicago twice a week with LOT's flagship Boeing 787 Dreamliner.
-In the same year, the airline added connections to Kraków and London–City.
-Right after LOT, American Airlines announced their seasonal new flight to Philadelphia Airport which is operated by their Boeing 767 aircraft.
-In 2020, the airline opened their new route to Chicago with the Boeing 787 Dreamliner.
-In 2019, Shanghai Airlines launched a four-time weekly service to Shanghai–Pudong also with the Boeing 787 Dreamliner.
-In 2019, LOT Polish Airlines announced a massive expansion program with new flights to Belgrade, Brussels, Bucharest, Prague, Seoul–Incheon, Stuttgart and Sofia.
-The flights will be operated by the airline's Boeing 787 Dreamliner and the Embraer E-Jet family.
-The inaugural flight to Seoul–Incheon was on Sunday 22nd September 2019, operating as LO2001.